ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 # **In Class Extras**

 Tasks in this directory are designed to be completed during in person exercise sessions.
-All points awarded for these tasks are counted as extra points, and therefore are not counted in the presented maximum points for this course.
+All points awarded for these tasks are counted as extra points, and therefore the max grade for the course can be achieved without completing these.

-Tasks require equipment and/or security mechanisms only provided during the exercise session.
+Tasks require equipment, security mechanisms and/or confirmations only provided during the exercise session.

-## Lockpicking
+## Lockpicking 1p.

 The provided lockpicking set includes:

 * Transparent practice locks with increasing difficulty:
-    1. Padlock
+    - A Padlock, the easiest lock of the set.
-    2. Double-sided lock, one side is more difficult.
+    - A Double-sided lock, one side slightly more difficult.
-    3. Small lock
-    4. A 4 way lock
+    - A Small cylindrical lock, tougher with a slightly obstructed view.
+    - A Cruciform/Zeiss lock, toughest of the bunch.
+Picking this lock one pin at a time, the standard way will be time consuming.
 * Lockpicks
 * Turning tools
 * Instruction booklet
+* Keys (These will be removed before hand)

+You are able to pick all of the locks using the regular one pin at a time tactic, for the cruciform this may take a very long time.
+We encourage you to test different picking styles and picks.
+Please ask for help if you get stuck.

+**To complete** this task you are required to pick open 2 locks of your choice.
+You may pick the others as well, but 2 are required for a point.

-## Wi-Fi deauthentication password attack
+## Wi-Fi deauthentication password attack 1p.

-Wi-Fi deauthentication is a sort of DoS (denial-of-service) attack, where the attacker sends out deauthentication frames to devices connected to a certain AP (access point).
+Wi-Fi deauthentication attack is a sort of DoS (denial-of-service) attack, where the attacker sends out deauthentication frames to devices connected to a certain AP (access point).
 When a device receives a deauthentication frame it will first be disconnected from the AP and then attempt to reconnect.